kanthikiran1988/MemoryAssistant/README.md

-# LangChain Function Calling Memory Assistant
+# AI Memory Assistant with LangChain

-A demonstration of LangChain's function calling capabilities with OpenAI, featuring a persistent memory system using Chroma vector database.
-This assistant can remember information and retrieve it through natural conversation.
+A smart AI assistant that uses LangChain and OpenAI's function calling to store and retrieve information using semantic search.
+Built with Chroma vector database for persistent memory storage.

 ## 🌟 Features